How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Zero Trust doesn't mean denying access in a crisis—it means ensuring access is justified, controlled, and auditable:

-PIAM supports dynamic, time-bound access elevation for emergency responders, surgical teams, or crisis managers.
+PIAM allows temporary, time-bound access elevation for emergency responders or surgical teams.

 6. Tamper-Proof Audit Trails for Continuous Compliance

-Generates reports for HIPAA, DEA, OSHA, and The Joint Commission with zero
+Forensic-level audit trails for HIPAA, DEA, OSHA, and Joint Commission audits.

 Supports incident investigations, internal reviews, and compliance inspections with forensic-level detail.